Skip to main content

 Toggle

-• True value: Value shown when the option is set to true.
+• true value: Value shown when the option is set to true.

-• False value: Value shown when the option is set to false.
+• false value: Value shown when the option is set to false.

 For this example, select TextInput and add the following custom validation to set the field's character limitations: ^[a-zA-Z0-9-_./]+$, that indicates that only lowercase and uppercase letters from a to z are allowed, numbers from 0 to 9, as well as hyphens, underscores, periods, slashes and currency signs.